HazimZaghlol/Airbnb-listing-EDA/README.md

 # Airbnb Exploratory Data Analysis (EDA) Project

 Welcome to the Airbnb Exploratory Data Analysis (EDA) project repository!
-In this project, we will perform an in-depth analysis of Airbnb listings data for a specific city, focusing on various factors such as price, availability, location, and property type.
+In this project, we will perform an analysis of Airbnb listings data for a specific city, focusing on various factors such as price, availability, location, and property type.
 The goal of this analysis is to identify trends and patterns in the demand for Airbnb listings within the chosen city.

 ## Table of Contents